typedb/typedb-docs/0001-typedb/02-dev/01-connections.md

 ### Best practices

 - Avoid long-running transactions which can result in conflicts and resource contention.
-- A good principle is that transactions group logically coherent queries.
+- A good principle to follow is that transactions group logically coherent queries.

 ## ACID guarantees